 - the pest, weed or disease has been allowed to proliferate (contrary to sound agricultural or veterinary practice) to the stage where urgent control or treatment is then required, or

 - the pest or disease generally recurs on a seasonal, annual or other regular basis, or

 - resistance to registered products has occurred and where the resistance has built up and been evident over a period of time.

-With regards to permits, the term 'research' is considered to be technical work of an investigative nature which occurs at all stages of development of new agvet chemicals, agvet products, processes, equipment and uses.
+With regards to permits, the term 'research' is considered to be technical work of an investigative nature that occurs at all stages of the development of new agvet chemicals, agvet products, processes, equipment and uses.
 It includes scientific research or investigation relevant to:

 - screening of potential new agvet chemicals

 - generating data required by the APVMA for registration or approval

 - testing a particular set of label instructions, new packaging or application technology

 - undertaking a scientific study where the use of an agvet chemical or product is crucial to the conduct of the experiment, or